mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 Find out everything about the new versions and updates of Mercado Pago integrations.

 ---

+## April 2021

+### April 20th

+> CHANGELOG
+>
+> We have improved our checkouts’ integration experience
+>
+> NEWS: FEATURE
+>
+> Product: MERCADO PAGO

+Integrate Checkout Pro and Web Tokenize Checkout in a simpler way and from a single source using the new MercadoPago.js V2 SDK.
+Now you can open the checkout without the need of a payment button and use a more fitting option for your website instead.

+Go to [Checkout Pro](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/online-payments/checkout-pro/integration) o [Web Tokenize Checkout](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/online-payments/web-tokenize-checkout/introduction) documentation.

+---

 ## March 2021

 ### March 31th